cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ![[Pasted image 20241209163428.png]]

 ## Multiplexing Techniques
-How to allow different users to share the same physical resource that is optical fiber.
 We know two main ways of increasing the transmission capacity on a fiber:
 - **TDM (Time Division Multiplexing)**: (1 generation of optical)
 	- increase the bit rate (requires higher-speed electronics)